quotetome/api-docs/README.md

 ## API Access

-The QuoteToMe API Server (`qtm_app_pyton` repository) serves the API for the QuoteToMe web and mobile applications.
+The QuoteToMe API Server serves the API for the QuoteToMe web and mobile applications.
 API endpoints generally take the following form:

 `/api/v1/SUBJECT/.../`